kaizendorks/vue-cli-plugin-auth0/README.md

 ### Options

-Option 1 Have you configured an Auth0 client?
+1. Have you configured an Auth0 client?
+If not, make sure to update auth_config.json afterwards

-  Option 1.1 Auth0 client domain?
+    1. Auth0 client domain?
 You can get this from the Application Settings page.

-  Option 1.2 Auth0 client ID?
+    1. Auth0 client ID?
 You can get this from the Application Settings page.

-If not, make sure to update auth_config.json afterwards

-Option 2: Would you like to use Vue Router?
+1. Would you like to use Vue Router?
+This is the recomended setup for most Apps.

-  Option 2.1 Use history mode for router?
+    1. Use history mode for router?
 (Requires proper server setup for index fallback in production)

 ## Usage